Relationship Between Decent Work and Decent Education

 This project was awarded the Distinguished Student Research Award by Korea Employment Information Service in 2024.

-The recent expanded model of the Psychology of Working Theory (PWT; Duffy et al., 2022)1 incorporates the concept of decent education to better understand how education influences career outcomes and overall well-being.
-Decent education refers not only to formal education but also to skills, training, and learning opportunities that help individuals secure stable and meaningful work.
-The expanded model highlights that decent education provides individuals with the necessary resources, knowledge, and skills to navigate the job market effectively.
+The recent expansion of the psychology of working theory (PWT; Duffy et al., 2022)1 introduces the concept of decent education to more fully explain how educational experiences influence career outcomes and overall well-being.
+Decent education encompasses not only formal schooling but also access to skill development, vocational training, and other learning opportunities that enable individuals to secure stable and meaningful employment.
+Within this framework, decent education functions as a foundation that equips people with the resources, knowledge, and competencies needed to navigate the labor market effectively.

-We applied the expanded model of the PWT to young people in South Korea.
-The goal was to examine whether the pathways to obtaining decent work, as outlined by the theory, differ between young men and women.
-Specifically, we investigated whether work volition and career adaptability mediate the relationship between decent education and decent work.
-We used data from the Youth Panel Survey 2021 (Hwang et al., 2021)2 and focused on 3,403 Korean young adults currently employed as regular workers (정규직 in Korean).
-The group included 1,901 women and 1,502 men, with an average age of 25.32 years.
+In this study, we applied the expanded PWT model to young adults in South Korea to examine whether pathways to decent work differ by gender.
+Our analysis focused on whether work volition and career adaptability mediate the link between decent education and decent work.
+Data were drawn from the Youth Panel Survey 2021 (Hwang et al., 2021)2, which included 3,403 Korean young adults employed in regular positions (정규직 in Korean).
+The sample comprised 1,901 women and 1,502 men, with a mean age of 25.32 years.

 We are currently preparing for submission based on the analyzed results.